mohit-jethwani49/Push-down-automata/README.md

 - Input the PDA transition table.
 - Input a string to check against the PDA.
 - Supports both DPDA and NPDA.
+- Provides tracing of the string in the PDA when it is accepted.

 ## Getting Started